moflaher/ttide_py/README.md

 All credit for package goes to Rich Pawlowicz, he wrote T_Tide for Matlab.
 It is available at http://www2.ocgy.ubc.ca/~rich/.
-This work is just a programming language conversion.
+This is just a programming language conversion.